Etymological Dictionary of the German Language: History

+The 4th edition was translated and published in English by John Francis Davis in 1891.

 From the 10th to the 13 editions, between 1924 and 1943, there was a dedication on the flyleaf that read: "To the German people its German dictionary."

 In the 1980s, criticism grew about the state of the dictionary.
 It was argued that it had not been maintained with sufficient rigor and was partially outdated.
 One of the supporting arguments was that the 21st edition (1975) when compared to the previous edition had remained unchanged.
 As a result of this criticism a new editor for the dictionary was selected, Elmar Seebold.

 Influence

 After the publication and success of the 1st edition in 1883, Etymological Dictionary of the German Language became a major source, reference and format guide for etymological dictionaries of other languages.
 Examples: